Marriott Bonvoy - has it lost some lustre?

 Effective from mid-September 2019, Marriott has introduced a 3-tier redemption scale – standard (the January-2019 values) and peak and off-peak periods.
 The peak and off-peak periods will vary by property.

 Marriott can also re-define these periods on as frequently as on a monthly basis.
+To see where the property you are intereted in lies for your preferred timing, you first need to use your Bonvoy sign in, then search for the property.

 Rooms at higher category properties can cost a lot of points.